Tensions Increase In Zimbabwe As Troops Reportedly Patrol The Capital

 Loud explosions have been heard in Zimbabwe's capital and armored vehicles are reportedly patrolling the streets of Harare, after the governing party accused the army chief of "treasonable conduct" and inciting insurrection.

 Soldiers are reported to have taken over the headquarters of the national broadcaster, ZBC.
-The Associated Press reports that an army spokesman said in a broadcast that " 'this is not a military takeover. ... [the president is] 'safe and sound' [and the] army is targeting criminals around him.'"
+The Associated Press reports that an army spokesman said in a broadcast that " 'this is not a military takeover."

+"It was not clear where [President Robert] Mugabe and his wife were early Wednesday.
+'Their security is guaranteed,' the army statement said.
+The president reportedly attended a weekly Cabinet meeting Tuesday."

+AP quotes the military spokesman as saying the president is "safe and sound" and the "army is targeting criminals around him," but "any provocation 'will be met with an appropriate response.'"

-President Robert Mugabe's governing ZANU-PF party issued a stiff warning to the army commander, Gen. Constantino Chiwenga, saying Zimbabwe would not succumb to military pressure.
+Mugabe's governing ZANU-PF party issued a stiff warning to the army commander, Gen. Constantino Chiwenga, saying Zimbabwe would not succumb to military pressure.
 Chiwenga made an unprecedented announcement Monday that the army was prepared to intervene to halt party infighting and the purging of veterans who fought Zimbabwe's independence war.

 Chiwenga made the statement a week after Mugabe fired longtime vice president and war vet Emmerson Mnangagwa, accusing him of disloyalty and disrespect.
 Mnangagwa had been tipped as a likely successor to the 93-year-old leader, but fell out with the president's powerful wife.
 His removal is widely perceived as a prelude to Mugabe possibly promoting the politically ambitious first lady, Grace Mugabe, to one of two vice presidential posts.